Gad Degani

 Gad Degani (גד דגני; born 6 February 1943) is an Israeli Professor in the Faculty of Agriculture in the Hebrew University of Jerusalem, and Professor in the Faculty of science and technology in the Tel-Hai Academic College.
 Degani is life sciences researcher, zoologist, eco-physiologist, and genetic ecologist.
-Degani is the initiator and founder of the science and technology faculty in the Tel-Hai Academic Collegee and one of the founders of the MIGAL research institute in Kiryat Shmona.
+Degani is the initiator and founder of the science and technology faculty in the Tel-Hai Academic College and one of the founders of the MIGAL research institute in Kiryat Shmona.

 Biography

 Degani was born in Kibbutz Dan, to a family that founded the Kibbutz during the Tower and Stockade (Homa u’Migdal) settlement period, He attended high school in the Kibbutz.
 In 1962, Degani joined the Nahal as a Kibbutz member, and later on, took an officer course and served as a Platoon commander and an emergency battalion communications officer in the artillery corps base in Shivta, where he also served on reserve until the Six Day War.
 After the war, he requested to transfer to an infantry corps battalion, and continued to serve as a company commander and later on as a battalion commander as a lieutenant colonel.
 Upon release from service, Degani returned to Kibbutz Dan, was in charge of the Nahal settlement in the Kibbutz and reestablished Hashomer Hatzair nest in Kiryat Shemona.